abdzyusuf123-ctrl/My-Notes/DSA/Core Logic and Memory.md

 **Core Logic:**
 For each element encountered, we move the right pointer forward and only move the left pointer when a condition is met.

+**Global Conditon**
+After each iteration, the left pointer should only be moved under specific conditions until the right pointer has reached the end of the array/string

 ---